What Is Meta Data?

 Hello!

-Like title tags, meta descriptions are HTML elements that describe the contents of the page that they’re on. they’re also located within the head tag, and appearance like this:
+Like title tags, meta descriptions are HTML elements that summarize page content.
+They sit inside the <head> tag and look like this:

 <head> <meta name=”description” content=”Description of page here.”/></head>